 \subsection{Budgeted Rank Allocation}

-Apart from offering output distortion guarantees, this framework is interpretable in the sense that we can measure the output distortion without additional steps (see \Cref{theorem:general_activation_aware_distortion}).
-Can that be used to efficiently choose the rank to truncate each layer to?
+Apart from offering output distortion guarantees, our framework is interpretable in the sense that we can measure the output distortion without additional steps (see \cref{prop:general_activation_aware_distortion}).
+Can that be used to efficiently choose the rank to which each layer should be truncated?

 \paragraph{The rank allocation problem. }We now turn to the question of how to select the ranks to retain in each layer, $\{P_l\}_{l=1}^L$.
 The naive option is to choose a uniform percentage of rank per layer \citep{wang2025svdllm}.
 A more reasonable option, used in the past for the traditional SVD scheme, is the energy-based singular value pruning criterion \citep{DBLP:journals/corr/abs-2004-09031,liebenwein2021compressing}.
-While more expensive approaches have been explored, such as training-based rank learning \citep{lr-s2} or NAS-based search \citep{yu2022svdnascouplinglowrankapproximation}, our main goal is to find a scalable and efficient method.
-We can define the analog of the energy metric in our setting as follows (it reads as the energy retained on layer $l$ when keeping up to rank $P$):
+While more expensive approaches have been explored, such as training-based rank learning \citep{learnc, qinsi2025dobisvd} or NAS-based search \citep{yu2022svdnascouplinglowrankapproximation}, our main goal is to find a scalable and efficient method.
+We can define the analog of the energy metric in our setting as follows (it reads as the energy retained in layer $l$ when keeping up to rank $P_l$):

-where $l$ denotes the layer index, $U$ the total number of singular values (per group) and $P$ the number retained (per group).
-Energy-based selection then consists of picking the lowest rank such that some energy threshold (manually defined by the user) is retained.
+where $l$ denotes the layer index, $U_l$ the total number of singular values (per group), and $P_l$ the number retained (per group).
+Energy-based selection then consists of picking the lowest rank such that a certain energy threshold (manually defined by the user) is retained.
 We propose instead to solve an optimization problem that maximizes the total retained energy globally:

-where $C_l(P_l)$ is some measure of complexity (e.g., FLOPs or number of parameters when keeping up to rank $P_l$ on layer $l$), $U_l$ is the total number of singular values for a group on layer $l$, and $C_{\max}$ is the model complexity budget.
+where $C_l(P_l)$ is some measure of layer complexity (in our case, FLOPs or number of parameters) when keeping up to rank $P_l$ on layer $l$, $U_l$ is the total number of singular values for a group on layer $l$, and $C_{\max}$ is the global model complexity budget.
 Our allocator supports FLOPs and the number of parameters as complexity targets.
 The optimization problem is an instance of the multiple-choice knapsack problem, and it can be formulated as a binary linear program.
 Unfortunately, it is known to be NP-hard (for a review, see \citet{math13071097}), which motivates the need for an alternative.